Clinical education during the fellowship encompasses all areas of clinical neonatal and perinatal medicine.

 Over the three years of fellowship training, each fellow will complete one block of clinical orientation, one block of research orientation, 13 clinical blocks and 21 research blocks.
 Each fellow receives four weeks of vacation per year.

-The new fellow has a four-week clinical orientation program.
+The new fellow will begin fellowship with a four-week clinical orientation program.
 The program includes: